Adakwaboah/adakwaboah.github.io/_pages/research.md

   ![STDP Hardware and circuit](/images/stdp_circuit.png)
   * VLSI implementation of Synaptic Memory Consolidation for Lifelong Learning
   ----------------
   Our brains are capable of learning new information quickly and retaining them over long periods - from days to years.
-This rigidity-plasticity property is lacking in present day Machine Learning models as they are often riddled with catatrosphic forgetting arising from vanishing and exploding gradients.
+This plasticity-rigidity property is lacking in present day Machine Learning models as they are often riddled with catatrosphic forgetting arising from vanishing and exploding gradients.
 The goal here is implement computational prinicples (the Linear Chain Bicascade model) behind synaptic memory consolidation (SMC) presented by Benna and Fusi<sup>[[3]](https://doi.org/10.1038/nn.4401)</sup> in mixed signal VLSI.
 Ultimately, deploying an array of synapse equipped with such a property will be useful for realizing energy-efficient hardware for continual learning.
   ![Synaptic Memory Consolidation](/images/smc_circ.png)
   {% comment %}
   <img align="right" width="500" height="500" src="/images/smc.png">